The term ecosystem is used to describe all organisms and the physical environment they are in.

 Networks of this nature have the collaborative essence that is sometimes missing within the Web 2.0 landscape.
 Since ownership of the platforms tends to be a corporation, there are few who have ownership interest.
 With cryptocurrency tied to a blockchain network, we see how anyone who is holding the coin is in position of having a financial stake in the system.

-The idea of a Digital Business Ecosystem was put forward in 2002 by a group of European researchers and practitioners, including Francesco Nachira, Paolo Dini and Andrea Nicolai.
+As a concept, the idea of a Digital Business Ecosystem was put forward in 2002 by a group of European researchers and practitioners, including Francesco Nachira, Paolo Dini and Andrea Nicolai.

 They applied the general notion of digital ecosystems to model the process of adoption and development of ICT-based products and services in competitive, highly fragmented markets.
 They used the one in Europe as an example.